10 Tips for Women Who Want To Invest

 Women who want investing advice can lower their costs if they try a robo-advisor service.
 Such services are the latest innovation in the financial advisory field.
 They largely remove the human element and instead rely on sophisticated computerized investment algorithms to offer investment advice at an affordable price.

-Companies such as Betterment, Wealthfront, SigFig, TradeKing, Vanguard Personal Advisor Services and many more provide investors with excellent, low-fee robo-advisor investment options.
+Companies such as Betterment, Wealthfront, SoFi, Vanguard Personal Advisor Services and many more provide investors with excellent, low-fee robo-advisor investment options.

 9. Start Investing Today and Stay the Course

 The length of time you keep money invested is among the biggest predictors of investment success.
-Imagine you had an S&P 500 index investment account worth $1,425 in 2000.
-Here is how the value of your investment would have grown over the next 15 years:
+In other words, the longer the better.

 10. Counteract Your Own Biases

-Women need to understand their own fears and biases and to work to counteract them.
-Women investors can use data to counteract their financial fears and biases.
+Women need to understand their own fears and biases related to investing and work to counteract them.
+Here’s how:

 New women investors should not allow fear to keep them from investing in the stock and bond markets.
 Your future self depends upon taking a few reasonable risks now to shore up your retirement nest egg for your golden years.